AdakuEst/DSA_DA-PALMORA-GROUP-ANALYSIS/README.md

 ➡️ [Download Dashboard](Visual/Palmoria%20HR%20EDA%20Analysis%201.pbix)

 - 🧠 Key Insights for my Palmoria HR Dashboard

+- The Male Gender dominates in all region by 5%

+- Total "Unspecified" is 40

+  This might be due to **Privacy Preference** or concerns about work place Culture

+  Insight: HR may need to explore if current systems make employees feel unsafe disclosing their Identity

 💰 1.
 Gender Pay Gap 3.55% Across Regions